 Now when Holly does it, (she’s been doing this for twelve years now) I speak to her calmly because I’m sure it isn’t a nice experience for her.

-In Holly’s case, it is always started when she gets over-excited.
+In Holly’s case, it always starts when she gets over-excited.

 So, this could be when we get her lead out or when someone she loves comes to visit.